 I nodded.
 "I'll invite them."
 Then, as an afterthought, "An might wear a dress."

 Mom laughed.
 "Oh, those dresses An wears?
 I'd wear those too if I could pull them off like that kid does."
 She shook her head, now wistful.
-"A lot of people say An took after Andy's trouble-making, party-girl life, but I digress.
+"A lot of people say An took after Andrea's trouble-making, party-girl life, but I digress.
 The kid has infinitely more grace and charm than that negligent mother of theirs.
 Tell them I think that."

 When I called An to pass along the invite, even including my mom saying dresses are okay, they instantly declined.

 "Yeah, but not stuffy old people parties.
 Those are boring."